-- Renewable and alternative energy equipment, such as solar panels
+- Renewable and alternative energy equipment: Solar panels, solar systems, and generators

-There are limits to what equipment breakdown insurance will cover.
-Here are a few things that your equipment breakdown coverage won’t apply to:
+Like any type of business insurance policy, there are limits to what equipment breakdown insurance will cover.
+Here are a few examples of where equipment breakdown coverage will not apply:

 - Software systems: Computer hardware is covered, but software systems are not.
 You should purchase cyber liability insurance to protect software.